ikremniou/7z-assembly/docs/plugin-api-inarc.md

 ) noexcept;
 ```

 This function must return the property of the particular item.
 Item is indexed using `GetNumberOfItems` function.

-The property ids can be located in `ProgID.h` file.
+`[in] index`

+Index of the item which property will be returned.

+`[in] propID`

+The id of the property.
+See props defined in `ProgID.h` for details.

+`[out] value`

+The value of the property to return.

-### Extract
+## Extract
 ```C++
 HRESULT IInArchive::Extract(
     const UInt32 *indices,